RackHD/RackHD/test/fit_tests/config/README.md

       }
     }

-## Stack config:
+## Stack config files:

-The stack config file specifies addresses and environment for the specific hardware under test.
+Stack config files specifies addresses and environment for the specific hardware under test.
+There are no common parameters between the global_config file and the stack_config files.
 A stack config file is required for running deployment scripts, but not test scripts if running on the appliance.
 The stack config file is organized by stack label, which can be any alphanumeric key value.
 The stack key is used to identify the hardware to be used with test scripts using the '-stack' argument.

-Sample stack configuration file:
+The stack_config.json file is a 'master'.
+Override files can modify or add details to the master.

+Sample stack_config.json file

     {
     "stack1":{                           #alphanumeric stack label, can be any number of stacks defined